How Insurance Policy Limits Affect Personal Injury Claims

 Umbrella Insurance Policies

-Suing the At-Fault Party Personally
+Suing the At-Fault Party Directly

 Bad Faith and Insurance Policy Limits

-Steps to Take When Dealing with Insurance Policy Limits
+Steps to Take When Dealing With Insurance Policy Limits

 Injured?
 Call Cellino Law

 Whether the injury occurred in a car accident, on someone’s property, or in a commercial setting, understanding the insurance policy limits and how they affect your claim is essential for obtaining fair compensation.
-While policy limits may cap the amount an insurer is obligated to pay, there are often additional options available, such as uninsured/underinsured motorist coverage or umbrella policies.

 If you’ve been injured in a car accident, you know who to call.
 The team at Cellino Law is here to answer any of your questions and help you to navigate the claims process after an accident.
 For a free case consultation, call us at 888-888-8888.